 So, basically, it's time to step up and represent.
 Supporters of a safe, secure, livable future need to get off of the blogs, listservs, and e-petitions, get to D.C., get loud, and show our elected officials just how important this is to the American voting public.

-I'll be there.
+.
 Let me know if you will too.